RuwanT/merck/README.md

 ## Results

-The Standard Error of Prediction (SEP) on the test set
+The Standard Error of Prediction (SEP) on the test set (only one run - no averaging).

 | Dataset  | [merk paper](http://www.cs.toronto.edu/~gdahl/papers/deepQSARJChemInfModel2015.pdf) | This implementation |
 |----------|:------------:|:---------------------:|